-The dangers of asbestos have been known for a couple of decades now, but this doesn’t mean that there is not asbestos still present in many buildings throughout the UK.
-When you consider that many buildings were built before asbestos was banned, it is highly likely that there is still asbestos in a building near you and that why we carry out Asbestos Surverys.
+Asbestos and its dangers have been known for decades, but asbestos is still present in many buildings throughout the UK.
+It is highly likely that there is still asbestos in a building near you and that why we carry out Asbestos Surverys.

-Dealing with asbestos is hazardous, and as such surveys should be carried out by trained professionals.
-This will ensure that all asbestos in a property is correctly identified and allow for adequate measures to be put in place to deal with it.
-If you suspect there is asbestos in your home or workplace, please don’t worry though, as the chances of it causing harm are minimal unless it is disturbed.
-We would recommend a survey be carried out though, to identify any issues that could become problems in the future.
+Dealing with asbestos is hazardous, and as such, Asbestos Surverys should be carried out by trained professionals.
+All asbestos in a property needs to be correctly identified and allow for adequate measures to be put in place to deal with it.
+If you suspect there is asbestos in your home or workplace, please don’t worry.
+The chances of it causing harm are minimal unless it is disturbed.
+We would, however, recommend a survey be carried out to identify any issues that could become problems in the future.

-It used to be the case that asbestos surveys were somewhat confusing to the uninitiated, as they were simply called Type 1, Type 2 and Type 3.
-Since 2010 however, the names have been changed, giving a much better indication of the reasons for the different surveys.
+Asbestos surveys were once titled Type 1, Type 2 and Type 3.
+Since 2010, the names have been changed, giving a much better indication of the reasons for the different surveys.
 They are now called:

 These are all different and they are explained in more detail in the Q & A section further down the page.
-For extra information on any aspect of asbestos surveys, please don’t hesitate to contact us today, either via email or on the phone.
+For extra information on any aspect of Asbestos Surverys, please don’t hesitate to contact us today.

 While most people have heard of asbestos, there are still many questions you might have about the asbestos survey process.
-We have listed a number of the most common questions below, with answers that should hopefully shed more light on the subject.
-Of course, if you want to know more please don’t hesitate to contact us.
+We have listed a number of the most common questions below.
+If you want to know more please don’t hesitate to contact us.

 What is a Management Survey?